playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 Up to this point, all of our React components have been functions.
 While this _is_ how most modern React applications are built today, there is another way of writing a React component; this being the "class" API.

-Class-based React components have existed _well_ before function components have.
-Class-based components were in React since day one and functional components were only truly made viable with a significant revamp [in React 16.8; coinciding with the introduction of React Hooks](https://reactjs.org/docs/hooks-intro.html).
+Class-based React components existed _well_ before function components.
+Class-based components were in React since day one, and functional components were only truly made viable with a significant revamp [in React 16.8, coinciding with the introduction of React Hooks](https://reactjs.org/docs/hooks-intro.html).

 Here's a simple React component in both functional and class-based APIs: